Election-Tech-Initiative/electionguard/docs/spec/0.95.0/6_Ballot_Encryption.md

     (C) The closing hash $\bar{H} = H(H_ℓ,$"CLOSE"$)$ is correctly computed from the final tracking code $H_ℓ$.

 Once in possession of a tracking code (and never before), a voter is afforded an option to either cast the associated ballot or spoil it and restart the ballot preparation process.
 The precise mechanism for voters to make these selections may vary depending upon the instantiation, but this choice would ordinarily be made immediately after a voter is presented with the tracking code, and the status of the ballot would be undetermined until the decision is made.
 It is possible, for instance, for a voter to make the decision directly on the voting device, or a voter may instead be afforded an option to deposit the ballot in a receptacle or to take it to a poll worker to be spoiled.
 For vote-by-mail scenarios, a voter can be sent (hashes of) two complete sets of encryptions for each selectable option and can effect a ballot challenge implicitly by choosing which encryptions to return.

+[^1]: The initial decryption actually forms the value $g^{\sum_iV_i}\bmod p$.
+However, since $\sum_iV_i$ is a relatively small value, it can be effectively computed from $g^{\sum_iV_i}\bmod p$ by means of an exhaustive search or similar methods.

+[^2]: Benaloh J., Moran.
+T, Naish L., Ramchen K., and Teague V. Shuffle-Sum: Coercion-Resistant Verifiable Tallying for STV Voting (2009) in Transactions of Information Forensics and Security.

+[^3]: Chaum D. Untraceable Electronic Mail, Return Addresses, and Digital Pseudonyms (1981) Communications of the ACM.

+[^4]: One could simply release the aggregate nonce $R = \sum_iR_i \bmod q$ to complete this proof.
+However, since Chaum-Pedersen proofs are being performed elsewhere, it is simpler for a verifier to just repeat the same steps.